A Funny Little Video of

 Note: The full text of the video is down below after the story.

-Here's a little story:
+Here's the story:

-I drive a little white Toyota pick-up.
+I drive a little white Toyota pickup truck.
 The smallest kind they make.
-The tires are all season radials, but sometimes my work takes me to snowy places where I just plain don't really feel very safe driving this little truck with all-season radials.
+The tires are all-season radials, but sometimes my work takes me to snowy places where I just plain don't feel very safe driving my little "Toy" truck with all-season radials.
 Plus, most of my in-laws live way up near Canada in Vermont's Northeast Kingdom.
 My brother-in-law has a lo-o-o-o-ng, winding, hilly driveway that I have to park at the bottom of whenever there's snow on it.
 My sister-in-law lives on a dirt road that is downright scary in the winter.
 In 2007, on the way to a gig at Mount Snow, I got stuck going up a hill, and it took me most of half an hour to get unstuck, get down the hill, and then try to get up again at full throttle, no brakes!
 I barely made it up the second time, and then proceeded to get stuck on another hill and had to do the same thing again.
 And there have been numerous winters when my little truck feels like it's just all over the road.
 You get the idea.

 Anyways, we had plans to go up and visit the in-laws in mid-December and then again a week later for Christmas.
 My lovely wife had planned for us to stay at her parents' house the first visit and at her sister's place the following week.
 Now, do you remember where I said that her sister lives on a dirt road that is downright scary in the winter?
 Picture this: It's a narrow, barely two cars wide, winding, hilly, dirt road that is usually a solid piece of ice from one end to the other all winter long; plus parts of it are domed: the only place to drive that you won't be skidding sideways off the roadway is right down the middle of the road... if there's a car coming the other way it's white knuckle driving!
 To make matters worse, there's numerous drop offs on either side, 45° angle hills, and no guard rails anywhere in sight.
 In one place, you come around a corner and there's a big hill with cow pastures on either side.
 "How picturesque!" you might say.
 But no, the cow pasture on the right starts out on the same level as the road, but as you go further up the hill the pasture drops off sharply!
-About halfway up the hill, it's more than a 20' drop off into the pasture at the very edge of the road with nothing to stop you from plunging over the edge if you skid even 3 feet to either side except two thin pieces of electric zap wire intended to keep the cows off the road!
+About halfway up the hill, it's more than a 10' drop off into the pasture at the very edge of the road with nothing to stop you from plunging over the edge if you skid even 3 feet to either side except two thin pieces of electric zap wire intended to keep the cows off the road!
 Whoa, man, is that scary!
-Plus, I've been stuck on their driveway several times; and actually had to leave my truck on the side of the road at the bottom of their driveway one winter visit not too long ago.
+Plus, I've been stuck in their driveway several times; and actually had to leave my truck on the side of the road at the bottom of their driveway one winter visit not too long ago.

 Well, years ago, maybe even decades, I had price-shopped tire chains and they were way more than I could afford.
 But when I called a place around here that carries them, they were well within my current budget, so for $108.36 I bought a pair of tire chains for my little truck.